-Processor The MS9017C mainboard uses an mPGA478 socket that has the following features: Accommodates Intel Pentium 4 CPUs Supports a system bus of 400 MHz Supports a 3.2 GB/s data bus bandwidth Chipset Intel's innovative i82845 (MCH) and 82801BA (ICH2) chipsets are based on an innovative and scalable architecture with proven reliability and performance.
-A few of the advanced features of the chipsets are: Host interface controller supports 400 MHz frontside (system) bus frequency Supports up to 3 GB of DRAM Supports a maximum memory bandwidth of 1 GB/s AGP controller is AGP 2.0 compliant and sup- ports 2x/4x Fast Write Protocol (1.5V only) PCI IDE controller supports PCI bus master- ing, PIO modes 0~4, and UDMA 33/66/100 Four USB 1.1 ports for serial transfer at 1.2 or 1.5 Mbit/sec.
-Integrated AC 97 audio that supports full sur- round sound with up to six channels Additional key features include support for an AC 97 link for audio and modem, hardware monitoring, and ACPI/OnNow power management.
-Memory The mainboard can accommodate 3.3V, unbuffered, 168 pin DIMM DRAM with a total capacity of 3 GB.
-VGA The MS9017C includes a 4xAGP slot that provides four times the bandwidth of the original AGP specification.
+Features Processor The P4IBAD mainboard uses a mPGA478 Socket that has the following features: Accommodates Intel Pentium 4 478-pins CPU Supports a system bus of 400 MHz Supports 3.2 GB/s data bus bandwidth Chipset Intel's innovative i82845 (MCH) and 82801BA (ICH2) chipsets are based on an innovative and scalable architecture with proven reliability and performance.
+A few of the advanced features of the chipsets are: Host interface controller supports 400 MHz frontside (system) bus frequency Supports 133 MHz SDR SDRAM or 266 MHz DDR SDRAM devices.
+Supports a max of 2 Double-Sided DIMMs (4 rows populated) with unbuffered DDR266 (w / or w/out ECC).
+Supports a maximum memory bandwidth of 1.6 GB/s with DDR266.
+AGP controller is AGP 2.0 compliant and supports 2x/4x Fast Write Protocol (1.5V only) PCI IDE controller supports PCI bus mastering, PIO modes 0~4, and UDMA 33/66/100 Two USB controllers double the bandwidth to 24 Mbps across four ports Integrated AC 97 audio that supports full surround sound with up to six channels Additional key features include support for an AC 97 link for audio and modem, hardware monitoring, and ACPI/OnNow power management.
+Memory The mainboard can accommodate 2.5V DDR SDRAM.
+It accommodates two unbuffered 2.5V 184 pin slots with a total maximum capacity of 2 GB.
+VGA The P4IBAD includes a 4xAGP slot that provides four times the bandwidth of the original AGP specification.
 AGP technology provides a direct connection between the graphics sub-system and the processor so that the graphics do not have to compete for processor time with other devices on the PCI bus.

-T

-AC 97 Audio Codec The AC 97 Audio codec is compliant with the AC 97 2.2 specification, and supports 18-bit ADC (Analog Digital Converter) and DAC (Digital Analog Converter) resolution as well as 18-bit stereo full-duplex codec with independent and variable sampling rates.

-Expansion Options The mainboard comes with the following expansion options:

-Six 32-bit PCI slots

-One 4xAGP slot

-One Communications Network Riser (CNR) slot

-Two IDE channels and a floppy disk drive interface

-The MS9017C supports Ultra DMA bus mastering with transfer rates of 33/66/100 MB/sec.

-Integrated I/O The mainboard has a full set of I/O ports and connectors:

-Two PS/2 ports for mouse and keyboard
+AC' 97 Audio Codec The AC' 97 Audio codec is compliant with the AC' 97 2.2 specification, and supports 18-bit ADC (Analog Digital Converter) and DAC (Digital Analog Converter) resolution as well as 18-bit stereo full-duplex codec with independent and variable sampling rates.
+Expansion Options The mainboard comes with the following expansion options: Six 32-bit PCI slots One 4xAGP slot (support 1.5V only) One Communications Network Riser (CNR) slot Four IDE channels and a floppy disk drive interface The P4IBAD supports Ultra DMA bus mastering with transfer rates of 33/66/100 MB/sec.
+Integrated I/O The mainboard has a full set of I/O ports and connectors: Two PS/2 ports for mouse and keyboard

-Two serial ports

-One parallel port

-One MIDI/game port

-Two USB ports

-Audio jacks for microphone, line-in and line-out

-BIOS Firmware This mainboard uses Award BIOS that enables users to configure many system features including the following:

-Power management

-Wake-up alarms

-CPU parameters and memory timing

-CPU and memory timing

-The firmware can also be used to set parameters for different processor clock speeds.